Princeton station (Minnesota): Mille Lacs County Historical Society Depot Museum

 Today, the depot is the home of the Mille Lacs County Historical Society Depot Museum, with railroad cars and track placed next to the building.
 Railroad cars on-site include a 1963 Milwaukee Road insulated boxcar, a 1925 Wooden Milwaukee Road boxcar, a 1963 Burlington Northern wide-vision steel caboose, and a 1963 Great Northern flat car used for concerts in the summer.
 Also on site is the 1856 "District 1" one-room schoolhouse, which was the first school in Mille Lacs County.

 Three Sisters

 The Princeton depot was one of three "sister" stations in the Great Northern system that had essentially the same design.
 One of her "sisters" was about 70 miles southwest of Princeton in Litchfield, Minnesota and the other one was about 1,700 miles to the west in Bellingham, Washington.
 Some of the materials and trim were different, but the design was almost identical.
-The other two "sisters" are long gone (the Bellingham depot burned in 1924, Litchfield razed their depot in 1985).
+The other two "sisters" are long gone (the Bellingham depot burned in 1924, and Litchfield razed their depot in 1985).
 The Princeton Great Northern depot is the sole survivor.